ancantu/tacc-reproducible-intro-hpc/docs/source/intro_to_command_line/command_line_02.rst

    _       # underscore
    .       # period

 Before we move on, let's clean up once again by removing the files and folders we have created.
-Do you remember the command for removing non-emptyfolders?
+Do you remember the command for removing non-empty folders?

 .. code-block:: bash